n3-charts/line-chart/README.md

 ## Getting started

+**Please note:** Currently, **n3-line-chart** works only with D3.js version 3!
+In D3.js version 4, the API changed and hence breaks compatibility with many 3rd party libaries such as **n3-line-chart**.

 You can install **n3-line-chart** by using the `npm` package manager and running following command from the terminal.

 `npm install n3-charts`